Scifabric/pybossa/doc/api.rst

 as it contains the information about the fields: specifically **editor** with the HTML/CSS/JS that you want to provide.

-If the post is successfull, you will get the following output:
+If the post is successful, you will get the following output:

 **Example output**